bergesinstitute/graf-method/book-4-unit-3.md

     Daban

-Casi siempre tiene objeto directo y objeto indirecto (you give things, OD, to people, OI).
+Casi siempre tiene objeto directo y objeto indirecto (damos cosas, OD, a personas, OI).
+It almost always has a direct object and an indirect object (we give things, DO, to people, IO).

 *Yo te doy el libro.
 Yo te lo doy.*
 (I give you the book.
 I give it to you.)